make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

      to ensure a "shortest arc" rotation.
   1. We must normalize the result of the Lerp to ensure that we return a **unit** quaternion.
+- These are both straightforward and relatively simple compared to Slerp.
 - Let's call it
   "normalized linear interpolation":